davidsemakula/mukutu-safe/README.md

 - Create your Safe if you don't have one already
 - Go to Apps -> Manage Apps -> Add Custom App
 - Paste the Safe App URL as https://davidsemakula.com/safe-hyperlane-router/
-- You should see "Mukutu" as a new app
+- You should see "Mukutu Safe" as a new app
 - Install the app and try out some interchain transactions on supported remote chains 🎉